kaazing/gateway/doc/integration-amqp/p_amqp_integrate_rabbitmq.md

     Note that the connect element uses the default AMQP port 5672.
 For information on other properties that may be configured for the `amqp.proxy` service, see [amqp.proxy](../admin-reference/r_configure_gateway_service.md#proxy-amqpproxy-and-jmsproxy).

-5. Start the Gateway as described in [Setting Up KAAZING Gateway](../about/setup-guide.md).
+5. Start the Gateway as described in [Setting Up the Gateway](../about/setup-guide.md).
 6. Test the Gateway RabbitMQ integration.

     1. In a browser, navigate to the out of the box demos at `http://localhost:8001/demo/`.